wtsi-npg/genotyping/README.txt

 Components of the WTSI genotype analysis pipeline.

-This software is based in part on work by the WTSI Variation Informatics group, heavily refactored and with the addition of tests.
+This pipeline is designed to process large volumes of raw genotyping data into genotype calls.
+The platform supported is Illumina Infinium genotyping microarrays, supplemented with Sequenom genotyping.